mohsenim/MLflow-XGBoost-Docker/mlflow-log-dataset.md

 </div>

-The code produces the following output.
 As we can see, based on our task (regression), MLflow automatically calculated several relevant metrics for us.

 ## Looking at Results in the MLflow UI